2024-11-15

 - When set to

-, no version can be selected, causing dependency resolution to fail—useful for debugging or temporarily disabling a library.
+true, no version can be selected, causing dependency resolution to fail—useful for debugging or temporarily disabling a library.

 5. Complete Example